 Mold Remediation and Removal Services

 Mold can grow almost anywhere in a home or business, if conditions exists.
 If there is visible growth on painted wall surfaces, the concern becomes what may be growing on the other side of the wall.
 The environment of the interior of walls is quite different from the exterior.
 The interior of walls can be the perfect environment for mold growth.
 Mold is generally found to be worse on the backside of walls that remain wet for extended periods.
-The best option is to contain the work area, remove what is not salvageable, thoroughly clean the area, and treat what remains and is deemed salvageable.
+The best option is to contain the area to prevent spreading to other areas, remove what is not salvageable, thoroughly clean the area, and treat what remains and is deemed salvageable.

 When there is excessive humidity or moisture for extended periods, this may cause mold to become a problem on the inside of a home or business.
 The problem can originate from water damage that was not correctly handled.
 Water damages can be caused by water leaks or from a chronic condition like a plumbing leak or roof leak.
 High humidity or warm, moist air condensing on cool surfaces can create mold problems.
 It is ALWAYS best to have any possible mold problem evaluated and removed by a certified and licensed mold professional.